vibbits/gentle-hands-on-python/lesson_plans/kickoff.md

 Trainers then students introduce themselves:

 - name
-- what I do
+- what you do
-- an interesting fact
+- why you're here

 ## Organisation